waffle-iron/bands-nearby/README.md

 ## Deployment
 Once a copy of Bands Nearby is running on your server, automate data generation by [setting up a cron job](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps) to run cronjob.js.

-**[Preact](https://preactjs.com/) is a fast 3kB alternative to React with the same ES6 API.
-Configuring Webpack to alias Preact for React cut bundle-file size by 75% and made initial load-time eight times faster.**

 ## License